 In most cases, Turner syndrome is a random event so the risk to parents with a Turner Syndrome child having pregnancies with similar disorders is not increased.

-In spite of less recurrence risk, screening and genetic counseling is often recommended for parents who have a pregnancy or a child with Turner Syndrome.
+In spite of less recurrence risk, screening and genetic counseling are often recommended for parents who have a pregnancy or a child with Turner Syndrome.
 To know more about this genetic abnormality, check here.

 What is NIPT (Non-invasive Prenatal Testing) procedure?